 The Tertiary is a new member who participates fully until he/she is ready for promotion to Secondary.
 Both the Secondary and Tertiary respond to the scene via foot, personal vehicle, or campus police cruiser with a full first response aid kit and communications equipment.

 A Supervisor is always on duty to respond to simultaneous calls (with the Secondary), as well as any call of a serious nature.
-Two Supervisors are appointed to one-year terms after acceptance from the outgoing Supervisors and the BEMCo Medical Director.
-The 2014-2015 BEMCo Clinical Supervisors are Jennifer Scontras and Yedidya Ben-Avie.
+Two or three Supervisors are appointed to one-year terms after acceptance from the outgoing Supervisors and the BEMCo Medical Director.
+The 2016-2017 Clinical Supervisors are Ben Palmere and Carolyn Sabini.